07 Oct To be or not to be an Entrepreneur

 Now back to my initial statement… Am I an Entrepreneur?
 Yes, I definitely am.
 I have started and owned two small businesses in the recent past and currently run the Marketing department in an IT company.
 I also have the joy of mentoring young entrepreneurs through Futurpreneur and ReseauM which keep my entrepreneurial spirit well alive and act as a Global Ambassador for Rare Birds.
 It is a true pleasure to exchange with individuals who have that same passion of creating and building something of their own.
 It feeds me and provides me with the opportunity to give back.

 Back to you.
 If you do choose to move from an Entrepreneur to a business owner, please remember these two things: First, it often takes many trials to succeed as a business owner.
 Most business owners have started a company more than once before becoming successful, 2.3 trials in average according to some studies.
 And Point 2, there is help out there!
 Financial help and empowerment support.
 There is no shame to seek either.
 Do benefit from the various financial programs available and do seek the support of someone who has gone through it all before you.

 So to all the Entrepreneurs out there, get on that bike!

 Don’t waste that drive – worst you could say is I tried!

-Please do tell her what you think – Would be happy to hear from you and exchange!
+Please tell me what you think – Would be happy to hear from you and exchange!
+J